MartaKliuchnik/hospital-appointment-scheduler/README.md

 - **Authentication and Authorization**: To ensure secure access to the system, the server implements robust authentication and authorization mechanisms.
-This ensures that only authorized users can access sensitive information and perform actions within the application.
+This ensures that only authorized clients can access sensitive information and perform actions within the application.
 - **Managing Data**: The server is responsible for storing and managing patient information, doctor schedules, and appointment details.
 It handles tasks such